Understanding Your Plumbing System and Things You Should Know How to Do on Your Own

 Do not Forget the Pipes

 Checking your pipes regularly is important.
 You want to expect pipes you can see for signs deterioration has occurred.
-You can also inspect for leaks and, in areas hidden pipes are located, for signs of leaks.
-Some signs that you leak are your water bill is noticeably higher than usual; there are damp and/or mouldy spots in your home, or the meter never stops running.
+You can also inspect for leaks and, in areas where hidden pipes are located, for signs of leaks.
+Some signs that you leak are your water bill is noticeably higher than usual, there are damp and/or mouldy spots in your home, or the meter never stops running.

 The Water Should Not Stay in the Heater